 Exploitation

-Exploitation has been confirmed and has been seen worldwide including Luxembourg.
+Exploitation has been confirmed and has been seen worldwide, including in Luxembourg.

 Detection